Batanagar: Economy

 It is one of the places named after the multinational shoe company Bata.
 There is a plant of the Bata company here.
 The employees mostly reside in Batanagar.
 Shoe-making is a predominant cottage industry in Batanagar, with houses and families dedicated to manufacturing shoes from leather, PVC, jute, etc. for shoe brands in India.
 For example - Khadim's, Sreeleathers, Titas and Liberty have outsourced a major portion of their shoe making process to the various entities in Batanagar.
-Every alternate home in Batanagar houses a small unit which is manufacturing shoes.

 This feature was born out of necessity, as most of the families residing in Batanagar are dependent on the Bata factory for their livelihood, hence whenever the factory gets locked-out, these families are very severely affected.
 Hence shoe making from their homes has given them an alternate source of earning.

 Education

 Techno International Batanagar, established in 2012, offers diploma, undergraduate and postgraduate degree courses in Engineering and Technology and other allied fields.